Squirrels, if not controlled, can cause significant damage to your house and backyard garden.

 Creating tunnels and large holes (up to 30 feet deep) in your yard or driveways can also be hazardous as it can make your yard uneven.

-These structural damages in the grass and other landscaped areas can also welcome other rodents to pass through tunnels and get into your home easily.
+These structural damages in the grass and other landscaped areas can also welcome other rodents to pass through tunnels and get into your home quickly.

-Due to this characteristic, rodents including squirrels, are known for their penchant to chew anything that they come across.
+Due to this characteristic, rodents, including squirrels, are known for their penchant for chewing anything that they come across.
 This helps them to keep their teeth at the proper length.

 Although it’s good for them to eat nuts, seeds, and fruit (which are hard on their teeth and can wear them down), it’s obviously not acceptable behavior for your property.

 Whether it’s a wooden deck, railings, vinyl siding, beams, wires, or plastic, you can consider nothing to be safe from these critters.